Day 3: La Jolla, the beaches, Cabrillo Point & Point Loma

 I hope that by now, you’re not asking the question ‘what the heck is there to do in San Diego’ – there’s so much!
 On the last of my 3 day San Diego visit, I will explore the beach towns that are so synonymous with the California lifestyle.
 The greater San Diego coastline is scattered with towns that will make you want to visit the nearest real estate agent – this is as good as it gets if you like beach towns, where to the outsider it seems the only cause for concern around here is whether the surf is gonna be good or bad?
 If you’re visiting San Diego and not heading out here, you’re missing out!

 My plan was to work my way from north to south, starting at La Jolla and ending the day with a sunset at Point Loma.
-For this, I’ll need a car and renting for a day is super cheap (under $50).
+For this, I’ll need a car and rent for a day is super cheap (under $50).
 I rented the car from an airport location since it’s the only place which operates 24/7 branches.
-Since I couldn’t drop the car back in a city location after 6pm and anyways my flight was super early the next day, it was a good idea to rent from here and simply drive myself to the airport the next morning.
+Since I couldn’t drop the car back in a city location after 6 pm and anyways my flight was super early the next day, it was a good idea to rent from here and simply drive myself to the airport the next morning.

 Exploring La Jolla